localdevices/LiveORC/README.md

 ![add_recipe](https://github.com/localdevices/LiveORC/assets/7658673/4407a981-b4fd-4c22-b683-493bc92b31d9)

-## Add a first profile
+## Add a first cross-section

-In a very similar way, you can also add a profile.
-The profile consists of a set of x, y, z points describing the cross-section of the stream you are observing.
+In a very similar way, you can also add a cross-section.
+The cross-section consists of a set of x, y, z points describing the cross-section of the stream you are observing.
 The cross-section naturally has to be located as much as possible within the objective that your camera is looking at, and must be measured using the same coordinate system as your control points.
 Note that also the vertical datum MUST be the same.
-It is not a problem if a part of the profile is partly outside the objective.
+It is not a problem if a part of the cross-section is partly outside the objective.
 In fact, this can easily occur in rivers with a very wide floodplain, that only occasionally inundates.
 This then means that if those sections become inundated, velocity in those sections will be estimated through infilling techniques.

 > [!NOTE]
-> Under the "Assets" menu section, click on the ➕ Add button of the "Profiles" menu item.
-You can give a profile a name,
+> Under the "Assets" menu section, click on the ➕ Add button of the "Cross-sections" menu item.
+You can give a
-> associate it with a site that you own and select the profile file (.geojson formatted).
-Here, use the file
+> cross-section a name, associate it with a site that you own and select the cross-section file (.geojson formatted).
-> `profile.geojson`, provided in the test dataset.
-Once you click "SAVE" you will see a new profile in the menu.
-If
+> Here, use the file `profile.geojson`, provided in the test dataset.
+Once you click "SAVE" you will see a new
-> you click it you can inspect the profile on a geographical map.
+> cross-section in the menu.
+If you click it you can inspect the cross-section on a geographical map.

 ## Make your first camera configuration

 A camera configuration contains all information about the camera perspective, lens characteristics, video resolution, and also the resolution of orthorectification.
-For geographical displaying, it also holds the coordinate reference system of any coordinates used (not mandatory).
+For geographical displaying, it may also hold the coordinate reference system of any coordinates used (not mandatory).

 Currently, camera configuration cannot yet be made directly in the web interface.
 This is a high priority for future developments.
-Instead, you must use pyOpenRiverCam to prepare the camera configuration.
-We recommend to use the command-line interface of pyOpenRiverCam to do this.
+Instead, you must use ORC-OS or PyORC to prepare the camera configuration.
+In case you use PyORC use its command-line interface to do this.
 We refer to the [camera configuration user guide](https://localdevices.github.io/pyorc/user-guide/camera_config/index.html) for further information.
+In ORC-OS, normally you would create the entire configuration and then start synchronizing videos with all their time series and configuration with it, so creating these details in LiveORC is then not necessary.

 Once a camera configuration is prepared within pyOpenRiverCam, it is stored in a `.json` file.
 You can then upload this into a new camera configuration in LiveOpenRiverCam.
 The test dataset contains a camera config .json file that was made for the camera view of the video of the test dataset.

 > [!NOTE]
 > Under the "Assets" menu section, click on the ➕ Add button of the "Camera configs" menu item.
-You can give a
+You must give a
 > camera configuration a name (easy to recognise) and associate it with a site.
 Through the site, it will also
 > become associated with the institute owning that site.
 Besides the camera configuration itself, you can, and in most
 > cases should provide additional details.